worldmaking/digm5010/time.md

 A spatial metaphor of time forms a line from past to future.
 The line could be **ordinal** (a sequence or list, such as the script for a play) or **metric**, in which ecah event has a numeric position and/or each duration has a measurable length, with respect to some measure or clock.
 This clock is not necessarily 'real time'.

-**Finite linear time** has a definite beginning (zero time) and end; **infinite linear time** has no definite beginning or end.
+**Finite linear time** has a definite beginning (zero time) and end; **infinite linear time** has no definite beginning or end, it just keeps coming.
 For example, a pre-recorded DVD encodes finite linear time, while the real-time video stream from a CCTV camera has no definite end.

 **Cyclic** or circular time represents a period that repeats; such as a clock.
 Within this period, time seems finite.
 The inverse of the period is the frequency (rate of repetition), with respect to another period/rate.
 Linear and cyclic time can be combined by representation as a spiral, such as a calendar.
 Linearizing time suggests the ability to navigate around it: rewind, fast-forward, skipping, scrubbing, scratching.